EV & Hybrid Zone

 Best Electric Cars 2026 — Quick Answer:

-For most U.S. buyers, the Hyundai IONIQ 6 Long Range RWD is the top overall pick — 361 miles EPA range, 18-minute 10–80% DC fast charging, and the longest bumper-to-bumper warranty in the mainstream segment.
-For budget buyers, the Chevrolet Equinox EV at $34,995 is the strongest sub-$35,000 full-size EV.
-For maximum range, the Lucid Air Pure leads at 410 miles EPA / ~385 miles real-world.
-Note: the federal $7,500 tax credit expired September 2025 — all prices reflect actual 2026 cost without federal credits.
+The Hyundai IONIQ 6 Long Range RWD is the top pick for most U.S. buyers: 361 miles EPA range, 18-minute 10–80% DC fast charging, and the strongest warranty in the mainstream segment.
+Budget buyers should go straight to the Chevrolet Equinox EV at $34,995 — the best full-size electric SUV under $35K.
+For maximum range regardless of cost, the Lucid Air Pure hits ~385 miles real-world at $69,900.
+All prices reflect actual 2026 MSRP — the federal $7,500 credit expired September 2025.

 Top Pick — IONIQ 6 EPA Range